mui/mui-x/docs/data/data-grid/column-definition/column-definition.md

 ## Providing content

+By default, the grid uses the field of a column to get its value.
+For instance, the column with field `name` will render the value stored in `row.name`.
+But for some columns, it can be useful to manually get and format the value to render.

 ### Value getter

 Sometimes a column might not have a corresponding value, or you might want to render a combination of different fields.